 Stages of Nerve Healing:

-- Degeneration: Damaged nerve fibers degenerate.
+- Degeneration: Damaged fibers break down beyond the injury site.

 Typical Healing Times:

-- Minor Nerve Injuries: Several weeks to months.
+- Minor nerve injuries: Several weeks to months.

 Medical Interventions to Support Healing